Richard Marshall (rugby league)

-Richard Marshall (born 9 October 1975) is a professional rugby league coach who was until most recently the Head Coach of the Salford Red Devils in the Super League and a former Ireland international rugby league footballer who played as a or forward in the 1990s and 2000s.
+Richard Marshall (born 9 October 1975) is a professional rugby league coach who is an assistant coach at the Warrington Wolves in the Super League.

+He has held head coaches positions, most recently the Head Coach of the Salford Red Devils in the Super League.
+He is a former Ireland international rugby league footballer who played as a or forward in the 1990s and 2000s.